Check out Soma’s

 x == null y == null

-.
+evaluate to true.
 And furthermore, given

 bool F<T>(T t)